lucapiras5/ebooks/on-digital-forensics.md

 There is free and open source software for memory forensics as well. *WinPmem* and *LinPmem* can be used to acquire memory from Windows and Linux respectively.

 Regarding **software for data preservation**, programs such as *BorgBackup* and *Restic* allow users to create encrypted and compressed backups of data, and easily verify their integrity.
-These archives can then be stored on *OpenZFS*, a filesystem that can create redundant copies of data, regularly monitors their integrity, and can correct damaged data.
+These backup archives can then be stored on *OpenZFS*, a filesystem that can create redundant copies of data, regularly monitors their integrity, and can correct damaged data.

 Data should be copied using robust utilities that can resume transfers on errors, verify the integrity of transferred data, and are designed to handle large amounts of data, such as *Rsync*.